lnagle/lnagle.github.io/newTechInterviewApproach.md

+---
-# A New Approach to Technical Interviews
+title: A New Approach to Technical Interviews
+---

 Much has been written about the ways the interview process is broken in tech.
 In the front end group at Ameriprise Financial, we’re trying something new.